MakeSchool-Tutorials/sa-2018-how-the-internet-works/P00-Intro/content.md

 slug: intro-htiw
 ---

-Welcome to the first tutorial of Make School's full-stack web series!
-As you progress through each of the tutorials, your powers and coding wizardry will become increasingly stronger.
-Soon enough, you've be able to build websites, make games and maybe even create the next billion-dollar startup (if that's your thing.)

-This first tutorial is a call to adventure – the start of your journey into the magical world of building full-stack web apps.

-But first, like every great witch or wizard, you'll need to begin with the basics: learning about *how the internet works.* In addition, we'll look at the tools and technologies we'll be using and how they all fit together (to build web apps.)
+This is the second tutorial of Make School's full-stack web series!
+In this tutorial, we'll look at the bigger picture of full-stack web development.
+We'll cover the tools and technologies we'll use and how they all fit together (to build web apps.)

-Feeling nervious?
-Excited?
-Me too.

-But don't worry, we'll go through this journey together.

-When you're ready, put a seat belt on your brain–you're going to need it!

 # Who Is This For?